modypy/modypy/docs/guide/01_integrator.rst

 :class:`SimulationResult <modypy.simulation.SimulationResult>` object, which can
 be used in place of a system state object to access signals, states, etc.

-However, simply re-running `run_until` with the same boundary now would just give us the most recent sample, as the simulation time of the simulator has already advanced to our time limit.
+However, simply re-running `run_until` with the same boundary now would not give us any data, as the simulation time of the simulator has already advanced to our time limit.

 So, let's remove the code for dumping all the data to the console and instead use the following code: